NativeScript/docs-v7/vuejs-docs/ns-ui/overview.md

 For more information on setting up and using a particular feature, take a look at the dedicated [article]({% slug calendar-getting-started-vue %} "Read more about RadCalendar with Vue.") in RadCalendar's documentation section.
 The articles are extended with Vue snippets and explanations where needed.

-## RadChart for Vue: overview
+## Chart for Vue: overview
-Chart for Vue exposes all of the familiar features already available through the NativeScript UI APIs:
+Chart for Vue (distributed through the `nativescript-ui-chart` package on npmjs) exposes all of the familiar features already available through the NativeScript UI APIs:

 - Series - LineSeries, SplineSeries, AreaSeries, BarSeries, RangeBarSeries, BubbleSeries, ScatterBubbleSeries, ScatterSeries, OhlcSeries, CandlestickSeries, PieSeries, DonutSeries
 - Axes - LinearAxis, CategoricalAxis, DateTimeCategoricalAxis